-Can a Christian bring suit for damages against anyone?
+Can a Christian sue someone for damages according to the Bible?

-The answer to your question is found in 1 Corinthians 6.
+The answer to the question is found in 1 Corinthians 6.
 The first part of the chapter asks a series of questions.

-The message of the questions is that lawsuits between believers should never occur in the secular courts of nations, since believers will judge both the world and angels.
-This implies that legal cases are possible between believers if the complaint or issue is presided over by another believer.
-Only lawsuits in secular, governmental courts are prohibited.
+These questions reveal that the Holy Spirit is teaching that lawsuits between believers should never occur in the secular courts of nations, since believers will some day judge both the world and angels.
+This implies that disputes between believers can be resolved if the case is presided over by another believer.
+Lawsuits between believers in secular courts are prohibited by this scripture.

 The next verse tells us that believers should be ashamed to go before a civil judge.
 Any legal action should be decided by a very wise believer.

 I say this to your shame.
 Is it so, that there is not among you one wise man who will be able to decide between his brethren, but brother goes to law with brother, and that before unbelievers?
-(NASB) 1 Cor.
-6:5-6
+1 Corinthians 6:5-6 (NASB)

-In most churches this wise Christian would most likely be one of the church leaders.
-He would hear the complaint from the accuser and the response from the accused.
-The parties would agree to be bound by his decision.
-He would make the final verdict and both believers would willingly submit.
+In most churches this wise Christian would most likely be one of the church elders (or the case could be heard by the board of elders).
+He or they would hear the complaint from the accuser and the response from the accused.
+The parties would have to agree to be bound by the elder’s decision.
+He would make the final verdict and both believers would have to willingly submit.
 That is the biblical pattern that the Holy Spirit established through the apostle Paul.

 Actually, then, it is already a defeat for you, that you have lawsuits with one another.
 Why not rather be wronged?
 Why not rather be defrauded?
 On the contrary, you yourselves wrong and defraud.
 You do this even to your brethren.
-(NASB) 1 Cor.
-6:7-8
+1 Corinthians 6:7-8 (NASB)

 Did you notice that the Holy Spirit says “it is already a defeat for you”?
 They had already violated God’s standard of the heart by suing other believers in a secular court.
 They demonstrated complete insensitivity to one another and revealed their own self-centeredness.
 They were already taking legal action against one another.

+“You have heard that it was said, ‘AN EYE FOR AN EYE, AND A TOOTH FOR A TOOTH.’
 But I say to you, do not resist an evil person; but whoever slaps you on your right cheek, turn the other to him also.
 If anyone wants to sue you and take your shirt, let him have your coat also.
 Whoever forces you to go one mile, go with him two.
-Give to him who asks of you, and do not turn away from him who wants to borrow from you.
-(NASB) Matthew 5:39-42
+Give to him who asks of you, and do not turn away from him who wants to borrow from you.”
+Matthew 5:38-42 (NASB)

 Suggested Links:An Eye For an Eye